lhs-open/lhs-guide/docs/index.md

 - There is a lack of prospective evaluation of ML models in clinical care delivery.
 Nature Digital Medicine 2022 published an example of model building plus clinical validation and monitoring.
 The process first identifies a clinical decision point that can benefit from risk prediction and uses EHR data to retrospectively build a 60-day ED visit prediction model for cancer patients at home.
 The process validates the model in a randomized prospective study, embeds the model in clinical workflow, and monitors its performance routinely (Coombs 2022).

 ---

+# 10. LHS Related Resources

-# 10. More LHS Project Examples
+## More LHS Project Examples

--	FDA Sentinel System

-The [FDA Sentinel System](https://www.sentinelinitiative.org/) is a working example of a learning health system that is expanding with the potential to create a global learning health system that can support medical product safety assessments and other research.
+-	[FDA Sentinel System](https://www.sentinelinitiative.org/): The FDA Sentinel System is a working example of a learning health system that is expanding with the potential to create a global learning health system that can support medical product safety assessments and other research.
 (Brown 2022).

--	Kaiser HCSRN

-The [Health Care Systems Research Network](https://www.hcsrn.org/en/) (HCSRN, formerly HMORN) brings together the research centers from many of the nation's best and most innovative health care systems.
+-	[Kaiser HCSRN](https://www.hcsrn.org/en/): The Health Care Systems Research Network (HCSRN, formerly HMORN) brings together the research centers from many of the nation's best and most innovative health care systems.
 Its mission is to improve individual and population health through research that connects the resources and capabilities of learning health care systems for all.

--	PCORnet PaTH Clinical Research Network

-As a PCORnet member, [PaTH](https://www.pathnetwork.org/) researchers work with clinicians, patients, and other stakeholders to develop meaningful research questions that can be integrated in care delivery for real-world health data.
+-	[PCORnet PaTH Clinical Research Network](https://www.pathnetwork.org/): As a PCORnet member, PaTH researchers work with clinicians, patients, and other stakeholders to develop meaningful research questions that can be integrated in care delivery for real-world health data.
 PaTH network includes many hospitals such as Geisinger, Johns Hopkins, PennState, Ohio State, Temple, Pittsburg, UPMC, and Michigan.

--	PEDsnet Children’s health research network LHS

-[PEDSnet](https://pedsnet.org/) does research to improve the health and lives of children.
+-	[PEDsnet Children’s health research network LHS](https://pedsnet.org/): PEDSnet does research to improve the health and lives of children.
 It is a large, national community of hospitals and healthcare organizations, researchers and clinicians, and patients and families.
 This community works together to identify the most important research questions that can reduce children's suffering and support their healthy development.

--	ImproveCareNow LHS for Children with Crohn's Disease and Ulcerative Colitis

-[ImproveCareNow](https://www.improvecarenow.org/) is a collaborative community where patients, parents, clinicians, and researchers work together to improve the health and care of children and youth with Crohn's disease and ulcerative colitis (also known as Inflammatory Bowel Disease or IBD).
+-	[ImproveCareNow](https://www.improvecarenow.org/): ImproveCareNow is a collaborative community where patients, parents, clinicians, and researchers work together to improve the health and care of children and youth with Crohn's disease and ulcerative colitis (also known as Inflammatory Bowel Disease or IBD).
 (Seid 2021).

--	ASCO CancerLinQ

-[CancerLinQ](https://cancerlinq.org/), a subsidiary of ASCO, is a mission-driven, non-profit health technology company with a goal of improving the quality of care and health outcomes for all cancer patients, and advancing evidence-based research.
+-	[ASCO CancerLinQ](https://cancerlinq.org/): CancerLinQ, a subsidiary of ASCO, is a mission-driven, non-profit health technology company with a goal of improving the quality of care and health outcomes for all cancer patients, and advancing evidence-based research.
 CancerLinQ has built a community of learning across different platforms, disciplines, and skillsets to enable improvements in care that can reach patients everywhere.

--	Stanford University Collaborative Health Outcomes Information Registry (CHOIR) project

-[Stanford CHOIR network for pain management](https://choir.stanford.edu/) is the earliest open source, open standard, and highly flexible platform for a learning healthcare system to optimize care and advance real-world research discovery and innovation.
+-	[Stanford University Collaborative Health Outcomes Information Registry (CHOIR) project](https://choir.stanford.edu/): Stanford CHOIR network for pain management is the earliest open source, open standard, and highly flexible platform for a learning healthcare system to optimize care and advance real-world research discovery and innovation.

--	Stanford Hospital Covid Guidelines project

-[Stanford Covid Guidelines](https://pubmed.ncbi.nlm.nih.gov/35235994/) project: Clinical questions posed by the hospital medicine division were answered in a rapid time frame and informed creation of institutional guidelines for the care of patients with COVID-19.
+-	[Stanford Hospital Covid Guidelines project](https://pubmed.ncbi.nlm.nih.gov/35235994/): In the Stanford Covid Guidelines project process, clinical questions posed by the hospital medicine division were answered in a rapid time frame and informed creation of institutional guidelines for the care of patients with COVID-19.
 (Dash 2022)

--	VA LHS for transient ischemic attack project

-The Protocol-Guided Rapid Evaluation of Veterans Experiencing New Transient Neurological Symptoms ([PREVENT](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2770248)) intervention was designed to align with the learning health care system model.
+-	[VA LHS for transient ischemic attack project](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2770248): The Protocol-Guided Rapid Evaluation of Veterans Experiencing New Transient Neurological Symptoms (PREVENT) intervention was designed to align with the learning health care system model.
 This trial was intended to evaluate a multicomponent QI intervention to improve the quality of transient ischemic attack (TIA) care (Bravata 2020).

--	NYU Langone Health LHS Project

-At the Center for Healthcare Innovation and Delivery Science (CHIDS), the [randomized QI projects](https://med.nyu.edu/centers-programs/healthcare-innovation-delivery-science/delivery-system-redesign) were developed in collaboration with the frontline care providers and staff to ensure seamless implementation with no additional burden.
+-	[NYU Langone Health LHS Project](https://med.nyu.edu/centers-programs/healthcare-innovation-delivery-science/delivery-system-redesign): At the Center for Healthcare Innovation and Delivery Science (CHIDS), the randomized QI projects were developed in collaboration with the frontline care providers and staff to ensure seamless implementation with no additional burden.
 They verified the system-level interventions by LHS are effective in improving care qualities.
 Webinar [Video](https://rethinkingclinicaltrials.org/news/march-6-2020-creating-a-learning-health-system-through-randomization-leora-horwitz-md-mhs/).
 (Horwitz 2019).

----
-# 11. LHS Related Resources

 ## Research & Development

 -	[Stanford HAI Data-centric AI workshop](https://hai.stanford.edu/events/data-centric-ai-virtual-workshop)
 -	[Data-centric AI](https://datacentricai.org/)
 -	[Data-centric AI Benchmark](https://www.datacentricai.cc/benchmark/)

 ## Healthcare

 -	[PCORI LHS support](https://www.pcori.org/research-results/2017/supporting-next-generation-learning-health-systems-researchers)

 ## Communities

 -	[Learning Health Community](https://www.learninghealth.org/)
 -   [LHS Tech Forum Initiative](https://www.learninghealth.org/2020-lhs-technology-forum) at Learning Health Community
 -	[The Learning Healthcare Project](https://learninghealthcareproject.org/)
 -	[DCI Network](https://www.dcinetwork.org/about-us) at Harvard Medical School

 ## Education

 -	[Learning Health Systems journal](https://onlinelibrary.wiley.com/journal/23796146)
 -	[Department of Learning Health Sciences](https://medicine.umich.edu/dept/lhs/education) at University of Michigan
 -	[Center for Learning Health System](https://celehs.hms.harvard.edu/index.html) at Harvard University

 ## Policies

 -	NAM: [The Learning Health System Series]( https://nam.edu/programs/value-science-driven-health-care/learning-health-system-series/).
 -	AHRQ: [Learning Health Systems](https://www.ahrq.gov/learning-health-systems/index.html)

 ---

-# 12. References
+# References

 - Abraham, E., C. Blanco, C. Castillo Lee, J. B. et al. 2016.
 Generating Knowledge from Best Care: Advancing the Continuously Learning Health System.
 NAM Perspectives.
 Discussion Paper, National Academy of Medicine, Washington, DC. https://doi.org/10.31478/201609b